wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre><strong>git config --global user.signingkey 62C414BA89BFBE52  #</strong></pre>

    No response is expected from the command.

+   The command updated the config file within the repo's .git folder.

 1. Skip to <a href="#CopyPasteGitHub">section "Copy Paste GitHub" (below)</a>.